arihant-jn-dev/copilot-test/README.md

 git checkout master
 ```

-### 4. Verify Deployment and Fix Certificate Issues
+### 4. Enable HTTPS and Verify Deployment

 1. Wait for DNS propagation (may take up to 48 hours)
-2. Check if HTTPS is enabled in GitHub Pages settings
+2. First, access your site using HTTP: http://todo.sumantpro.in
+3. After confirming the site works over HTTP, enable HTTPS:
+   - Go to GitHub repository > Settings > Pages
-3. Visit your site at the custom domain (todo.sumantpro.in)
+   - Find your custom domain section
+   - Check the "Enforce HTTPS" checkbox
+   - If the checkbox is grayed out, it means GitHub is still provisioning your certificate
+   - Wait 24 hours and try again
+4. Once "Enforce HTTPS" is enabled, access your site using HTTPS: https://todo.sumantpro.in
-4. If you get an "ERR_CERT_COMMON_NAME_INVALID" error:
+5. If you get an "ERR_CERT_COMMON_NAME_INVALID" error:
    - First, make sure your DNS settings are correct
-   - Wait 24 hours for GitHub to provision the SSL certificate (this takes time!)
+   - Wait another 24 hours for GitHub to provision the SSL certificate
    - Temporarily disable the "Enforce HTTPS" option in GitHub Pages settings
    - Visit the site using HTTP first (http://todo.sumantpro.in)
    - After GitHub provisions the certificate, re-enable "Enforce HTTPS"
    - Clear your browser cache and try again
-5. Verify that everything works as expected
+6. Verify that everything works as expected

 ## Troubleshooting